jesse-chou/coworking-discovery-app/README.md

 14. Figuring out how to manage state in react to have each image show up with the appropriate data
 15. Figuring out how to store an image in a MongoDB database?
 16. Figuring out react state again.
 It's been a while since React so figuring out how to handle user input and store the changed data
+17. Figuring out how to get the data in the database and render each individual location component using GET request

 Wins By Day: